miniaturefly2003/Hospital-Management-System/README.md

-# Hospital-Management-System
+Hospital-Management-System
-A python django project to properly help doctors and staff maintain the Hospital.
+A Django-based application designed to help doctors and staff efficiently manage hospital operations.
+This project utilizes SQLite for database management to ensure seamless handling of patient records, appointments, and staff information.
+The system supports user registration, allowing separate accounts for patients, doctors, and administrators.